alesky78/CryptocurrencyAlerting/README.md

 ## Start the application
-the prerequirement is that the javaw command is accesible wherever on your pc. then in Windows OS the bin folder of your JVM is part of the Path in the environment variables

-the generate folder contain in the root folder the script, it will take to start the application
+the prerequirement is that the javaw command is accesible wherever on your pc. then in Windows OS the bin folder of your JVM is part of the Path in the environment variables. the generate folder contain in the root folder the script that must be execute to start the application.

 ```
 startApplication.bat
 ```

+In case you want to start the application in adifferent way, analize **startApplication.bat** will give you enought information to understand how is working the start of the application and then create a start more appropriate on your needs.